 Years ago, I wanted to buy all the books.
 I wanted to own a library and have shelves upon shelves of books.
-As I got older, that has definitely changed.
-Now instead of buying books, majority of the time I try to get them from the library or on my kindle first to see how I feel.
+That was the DREAM!!!
+As I got older, this has definitely changed.
+Now instead of buying books, majority of the time I try to get them from the library or on my kindle.
 If I love them, I will buy my own copy for my shelf.
-Now I don’t want to own shelves of unread books anymore.
-It’s a better feeling to me to have shelves of books that I have read and loved.

 2. I LOVE ebooks.

 If you asked me years ago what my preferred way to read books was, it would without a doubt have been physical.
-However over the past couple of years, I’ve developed a LOVE for ebooks.
+However over the past couple of years, I’ve developed an absolute LOVE for ebooks.
 Now the majority of books I read are ebooks.
 It’s just much more convenient.

 3. Audiobooks have become a thing for me.

 Audiobooks were always a no for me.
-I have nothing against them, but for me I could never focus on the story when I tried listening to an audiobook.
-I would ALWAYS get distracted and then feel lost.
+I had/have nothing against them, but for me I could never focus on the story when I tried listening to an audiobook.
+I would ALWAYS get distracted and then feel completely lost.
 If I’m being honest, it still is like that to this day.
-That’s why I have to follow along with the book if I’m listening to a audiobook.
-But recently I found myself listening to more audiobooks, and really enjoying them.
-Some books are just better as audio, and it can really make you fall in love with a story!
+That’s why I have to follow along with the book if I’m listening to an audiobook.
+Over the past couple of years, I found myself listening to WAY more audiobooks, and absolutely loving them.
+Some books are just better as audio, and it can completely change your reading experience for the better!

 4. Open to reading more genres!

-In my teen years I only read what I was comfortable with and what I knew I would enjoy.
-It was very easy for me to miss out on books that could be AMAZING, just because it wasn’t what I “normally” read.
-As I got older that has definitely changed!
+For many years, I only read what I was comfortable with and what I knew I would enjoy.
+It was very easy for me to miss out on books that could be absolutely AMAZING, just because it wasn’t what I “normally” read.
+As I got older this has completely changed!
 Now I read whatever sounds interesting to me, and if I like it, great.
 If I don’t…oh well.
 At least I gave it a chance!
-I’ve discovered so many amazing stories, that I probably would have missed out on.
+I’ve discovered so many amazing new stories that I probably would have missed out on.